Saturday, October 20, 2018

 OER Intent and Purpose

-Taking CC BY licensed content and putting it into a proprietary platform and then putting an all rights reserved copyright on it is not activity I want to encourage; it is not consistent with my purpose.
+Taking CC BY licensed content and putting it into a proprietary platform and then putting an all-rights reserved copyright on it is not an activity I want to encourage; it is not consistent with my purpose.
 Another remix of the Illustrative Mathematics curriculum has been put into Microsoft's OneNote platform.
-Microsoft makes OneNote available to school district's at Microsoft's discretion.
+Microsoft makes OneNote available to school districts at Microsoft's discretion.
 Microsoft doesn't make OneNote available to nonprofits that provide professional development for public schools.

 I understand why companies that have proprietary platforms that provide content that is a value add-on to CC BY content want to promote CC BY, but the purpose of for-profit companies providing the added value is not necessarily beneficial in the long term for our public institutions.
-Eventually, our public institutions will begin exercising their ability to create publicly owned creative commons licensed alternatives to the current proprietary 'added value.'
+Eventually, our public institutions will begin exercising their ability to intentionally and purposely create publicly owned Creative Commons licensed alternatives to the current proprietary 'added value models for which they pay handsomely.'
 CC BY NC is consistent with that intent and purpose.
 It is also the purpose of SABIER, the Stone Arch Bridge Initiative for Education Resources.

 No comments: